Man 2 Man: Man 2 Man

-After The Fast, the brothers spent the first half of the 1980s singing on a number of Hi-NRG and disco records for record producers such as Bobby Orlando (records like Divine's "Native Love" and The Flirts' "Passion").
+After the Fast, the Zone brothers spent the first half of the 1980s singing on a number of hi-NRG and disco records for record producers such as Bobby Orlando (records like Divine's "Native Love" and the Flirts' "Passion").
 Soon after, they formed a new band, which was originally called Man's Favourite Sports.
-However, another band had already claimed the right to use this name, so the Zone brothers became known as Man 2 Man.
+However, another band had already claimed the right to use this name, so they became known as Man 2 Man.

 Man 2 Man performed live in some of NYC's larger dance spaces: The Funhouse, The Limelight, & The Saint.
 They also appeared live at Heaven in London, UK.
-The duo recorded self-produced 12 inch dance singles through 1985.
+The duo recorded self-produced 12-inch dance singles through 1985.
 They continued to perform as a live act, touring alongside Sylvester & Divine in mid-to large sized venues throughout the UK, South America and Mexico.

 "Male Stripper"

 Under this name the band scored their biggest hit, "Male Stripper", teaming up with cult electro producer Man Parrish.
-Originally released in the United Kingdom in 1986 on the Bolts Records label, "Male Stripper" was a big club hit throughout the autumn and peaked at No. 64 on the UK Singles Chart.
+Originally released in the United Kingdom in August 1986 on the Bolts Records label, "Male Stripper" was a big club hit throughout the autumn and peaked at No. 64 on the UK Singles Chart in September.
 Miki Zone died of spinal meningitis caused by AIDS on December 31, 1986.

 In early 1987, "Male Stripper" charted again in the UK, and this time the song became an even bigger hit, spending five weeks in the top 10 and two weeks at No. 4.
 The song peaked at number 3 in Australia.
-"Male Stripper" was a breakout crossover pop hit and in March 1987 Man 2 Man appeared on a segment of the European music TV show Top of the Pops.
+"Male Stripper" was a breakout crossover pop hit and in March 1987 Man 2 Man appeared on a segment of the British music TV show Top of the Pops.
 "Male Stripper" was featured in the 1988 British film The Fruit Machine.

 The next single, "Who Knows What Evil", reached No. 90 on the UK chart in April 1987.

 After the death of Miki, Paul Zone decided to change the band name to Man to Man and recorded a cover version of the Grace Jones hit "I Need a Man" which peaked at No. 43 on the UK chart.